mayurwaghmode/DevOps-Connect/Linux/README.md

 **cal** : To display calendar

-In Linux everything everything will be represented as a file
+In Linux everything will be represented as a file

 We have 3 types of files in Linux